Executive Summary

 In 2022 Transition Centre completed a model for rural revitalization, the Rural Resilient Hub (below).
 It resulted from a detailed analysis of local economies and the programs in place to revitalize them.
 In short, public programs and funds are far too limited to more than scratch the surface.
 And these funds are more readily acquired by those communities already in the upper tier, a small percentage of the total.

 Community institutions have been decimated and must be restored and strengthened.
+There are significant resources in many communities to capitalize local social enterprise.
 Appropriate education, designed to meet the needs of each community, must be developed.
-There are significant resources in many communities to capitalize local social enterprise.
+In response to this need, Transition Centre is developing its community university model (below).

 Turning Point?